-- On the left side, click the name of a top-level space to navigate to it.
+- On the left side, click the name of a top-level Space to navigate to it.

 - On the right side, click the name of a subspace to use that subspace, or to navigate to a subordinate subspace.
 If there are many subspaces, you can type the subspace name into Search this Space to have the list filtered to just that subspace.

-- When you have navigated to the space where you want to copy or move the items, click OK.
+- When you have navigated to the Space where you want to copy or move the items, click OK.

-Looks and User Defined Dashboards can be saved into Spaces, as well as bulk copied or moved between Spaces.
+Looks and User-defined Dashboards can be saved into Spaces, as well as bulk copied or moved between Spaces.
 Any LookML dashboards reside only in the LookML Dashboards Space and cannot be saved into different Spaces.

 Deleting and Renaming Looks and Dashboards

-If you have the Manage Access, Edit permission for a Space, you can also delete or rename its Looks and dashboards.
+If you have the Manage Access, Edit access level for a Space, you can also delete or rename its Looks and dashboards.
 To do so, first check the box to the left of the items you want to delete or rename.
 Then, choose from the buttons that appear above the list of dashboards or Looks: